whorajtripathi/New-Tp/README.md

 # New-Tp
-This only for study Purpose
+This only for study Purpose.